chintha023/customer-rewards-rest/README.md

 This Rest service has apis to retrieve the customer rewards for the last three months, for all customers and by customerId as well.

+Appliction is secured with Basic authentication. username is "charter" password is "assessment"

 **Notes**: I am using the input data as DB data in the code and processing it for the results rather than having a repository and return static data, that's why I am using only post api endpoints.
 I am considering the last three months which are completed (for example from today the last three months I am using in my code are March, April and May since June is not yet completed.).